1974

 2001

-The double-base pants debuted at London Fashion Week and quickly became a sensation, inspiring many other designers to replicate the design.
+The double-base pants debut at London Fashion Week and quickly becomes a sensation, inspiring many other designers to replicate the design.
 A/W 01-02

 2002

-A funky special edition version of Fiat Auto's Seicento city car, called Seicento 2Tone, featuring fashion connections, metallic paint combinations and matching colour co-ordinated interiors, design by Michiko Koshino
+A funky special edition version of Fiat Auto's Seicento city car, called Seicento 2Tone and featuring fashion connections, metallic paint combinations and matching colour co-ordinated interiors, designed by Michiko Koshino

 David Beckham wears YEN Jeans on UK GQ cover